amitshky/vulkanBasics/notes.md

 ## Fixed functions
+* Older graphics APIs provided default states for most of the pipeline stages.
+But in vulkan you have to be explicit about it
 * **Dynamic state:**
-	* most of the pipeline states have to be baked into the pipeline state, there are some that can be changed without recreating the pipeline at draw time
+	* most of the pipeline states have to be baked into the pipeline state, there are some that can be changed without recreating the pipeline at draw time (size of viewport, line width, blend constants)
+	* those states are called dynamic states
+	* this causes the configuration of those states to be ignored and we can specify the data at draw time

 * **Vertex Input:**
 	* format of the vertex data